mani3h/sephitron/notes.md

 A framework consisting of a legal and regulatory procedures to minimize and curb the flow of funds that are generated from illegal or dubious activities.

+# Application Programming Interface (API)

+A collection of functions and procedures that allow users to interact/communicate with the data of an application or service, such as an exchange, to execute the features of the service programmatically.

+# Application-Specific Integrated Circuit (ASIC)

+An Integrated Circuit customized for maximum performance in a particular use, rather than general-purpose use.

+# Arbitrage

+Buying and selling of assets over different markets in order to take advantage of differing proces on the same street.